 Q: How does one donate to a public bank?
 What about a private bank?

-A: To donate to a public bank you have to deliver at a hospital that has relationships with public banks.
-Research prior to delivery is needed.
-Private banking can be done anywhere, whether you’re in a hospital or at home.
+A: To donate to a public bank you have to deliver at a hospital that has a relationship with a public bank.
+Research prior to delivery is needed to see if the hospital where you plan to deliver has a public donation program Private banking can be facilitated and performed anywhere, whether you’re in a hospital or at home.
+The family will need to enroll with a private bank in advance and make sure they communicate that they are doing cord blood banking and discuss with the medical staff.

 Q: Say, I had a child who needed the cord blood after public donation, do they still have access to it in a public bank?